 At least four of the assaults on actresses of which the disgraced movie mogul Harvey Weinstein is accused are alleged to have taken place at Cannes.

-Italian actress Asia Argento said that the producer raped her at Cannes when she was 21.
+Italian actress Asia Argento said that the producer raped her in his hotel there when she was 21.

 Stewart, 28, has long been a darling of the world's top film festival, appearing in the main competition in "On the Road" by Walter Salles in 2012 and Olivier Assayas' "Clouds of Sils Maria" and Woody Allen's "Cafe Society" in 2014.